Tiger767/spiralflow-data-chat/README.md

 Before using Spiralflow Data Chat, make sure to have the following prerequisites:

 *   Python 3.9 or later
-*   An OpenAI API key with access to GPT-3.5-turbo (or another suitable language model)
+*   An OpenAI API key with access to GPT-3.5-turbo (or another suitable chat models)
-*   A Google API key and Custom Search JSON API (CSE) ID for utilizing the Google Search Tool

 Installation
 ------------